0ctobyte/procyon/README.md

 * `arch`: RISCV CPU architectural tests
 * `lsu`: Tests that stress the LSU in various ways

-Running `make sim` in each directory will build and run the simulation.
+Running `make` in each directory will build and run the simulation.
 For `arch` this will run a suite of rv32ui architectural tests.
 The architectural tests' source code can be found at [riscv-tests](https://github.com/0ctobyte/riscv-tests) which is a submodule in this repo.
 The `riscv-tests` repo is a fork of the official [riscv-tests](https://github.com/riscv/riscv-tests) repo with some special tweaks to get the tests running on procyon.
 It's also possible to run an arbitrary free-standing bare-metal binary.
 From the `arch` directory:

-`make`
+`make build-only`

 `obj_dir/Vdut <binary>`